-Sometimes orthopedics will consult medicine for hypertension managment on a patient that has one medication, hydrochlorothiazide 12.5mg.
-Other times if the patient has type II diabetes and is on metformin, Medicine will be consulted to withhold the metformin during their hospital stay and maybe sign the insulin order set for a possible sliding scale.
-If internal medicine gets lucky they will be able to dictate the discharge summary, because once the surgery is over they are no longer a surgical case it will have ‘morphed’ into a medicine patient.
+Sometimes Orthopedics will consult Medicine for hypertension management on a patient that has one medication, hydrochlorothiazide 12.5 mg.
+Other times if the patient has type II diabetes and is on metformin, Medicine will be consulted to hold the metformin during their hospital stay and maybe sign the insulin order set for a possible sliding scale.
+If Internal Medicine gets lucky they will be able to dictate the discharge summary, because once the surgery is over they are no longer a surgical case it will have “morphed” into a Medicine patient.

 “Let’s see bones, um, the system the ribs hold into place, ah… the system between the pelvis and the rib cage, OH!
 The one inside the head bone!
 Yeah, and of course there is the blood system, which feeds the bones 2 grams of Ancef for surgery.
 But we all know the bones make blood so really it is part of the bone system.”

 Hutchins went on to say, “Have I told you what the ABCs are for orthopedic surgeons.
 Ancef, Bone, Cut!
 Although I guess it is now CAB which works for me.
 I love to cut.”